riteshbirthal/pharma-store/README.md

    npm install

-2. Start dev server (Parcel)
+2. Start dev server

-   npm run dev
+   npm start

 3. Build for production

    npm run build

-4. Preview production build

-   (Use a simple static server to serve `dist`, e.g. `npx serve dist`)
+4. Deploy to GitHub pages

+   npm run deploy

+Notes: This project uses Create React App.
+The build output goes to `build` and the `deploy` script publishes that folder to GitHub Pages (configured with the `homepage` field in `package.json`).

 ---